 2. Acute Pain

-Osteopathy can very quickly relieve pain, by mobilising and manipulating the problem area.
-Mark will use his vast knowledge to choose the best treatment plan for you and give you home exercises to be able to relive pain away after your session too.
+Mark will use his vast knowledge to choose the best treatment plan for you and give you home exercises to be able to relieve pain in-between sessions or if the problem recurs.

 3. Chronic Pain